Cherokee cyclists complete 'Remember the Removal' ride, reflect on challenges ancestors faced on Trail of Tears

 “Many people believe we left by choice — but in reality, our ancestors were driven from our homes,” Smith said.
 “They were beaten, they were raped and they were forced to live in harsh weather conditions.”

-Smith described the surreal sensation of placing her feet on a preserved trail in Port Royal, Tennessee, the same trail the Cherokee were marched down nearly two centuries ago.
+Smith described the surreal sensation of placing her feet on a preserved trail in Port Royal, Tennessee, the same trail the Cherokees were marched down nearly two centuries ago.

 Being able to connect with this part of her past — and the bonds created between herself and the other riders — helped give her hope in her personal struggles as well.
 Smith gave an emotional account of her journey at the welcome ceremony.